swaggest/php-json-schema/README.md

 } at #->properties:root->patternProperties[^[a-zA-Z0-9_]+$]:zoo
 ```

-For ambiguous schemas defined with `oneOf`/`anyOf` message is indented multi-line.
+For ambiguous schemas defined with `oneOf`/`anyOf` message is indented multi-line string.

 Processing path is a combination of schema and data pointers.
-You can use `PointerUtil` to extract schema/data pointer.
+You can use `InvalidValue->getSchemaPointer()`
+and `InvalidValue->getDataPointer()` to extract schema/data pointer.

-You can build `Error` tree from exception using `InvalidValue::inspect($exception)`.
+You can build error tree using `InvalidValue->inspect()`.

 ### PHP structured classes with validation